-Grants and government subsidies are recognized as revenue in the year earned and when all conditions as to their use have been met.
+Grant revenue is recorded as revenue in the year earned.
 Externally restricted contributions are deferred and recognized as revenue in the year in which the related expenses are incurred.
 Donations are recorded as received on a cash basis since pledges are not legally enforceable claims.